 One of the most religious places to see in Penang

 - Open to non-Muslims (with permission from officials)

 - Beautiful architecture

-Why it’s awesome: Kapitan Keling Mosque is Georgetown’s biggest mosque.
+Why it’s awesome: Kapitan Keling Mosque - set in one of George Town's central areas - is a gorgeous mosque.
 It was built in the early 19th century by some of the earliest Indian Muslim immigrants to Penang.
 Designed in an Indo-Moorish style, it also has Gothic and Roman elements.
 A golden dome sits atop the pale building with a high minaret alongside.
 There are typical Islamic details, such as calligraphy of passages from the Islamic holy book (the Quran), floral imagery, geometric patterns, and colourful stained glass.

 What to do there: Listen out for the lilting call to prayer, issued five times each day from the minaret by the muezzin calling the faithful.
 Walk along the sweeping path to reach the main building, complete with its glorious dome, passing elegant archways alongside.
 Look inside the prayer hall to see ornate prayer rugs scattered across the marble floor, rich traditional designs, and a beautiful chandelier.
 Do note that you should dress modestly to visit the mosque and will need to get permission to look inside if you are not from the Muslim faith.

 A very cool place in Penang to go for a day

 - Main town on Penang’s peninsula mainland

 - Uncrowded compared with more popular places in Penang